 - Min 2012: Person To Watch in Media

 - Crain's: How I Use Social Media To Do My Job with TIME's Callie Schweitzer

 - Knight Lab: Callie Schweitzer on Audience Hacking, The Future Of Social Media, and the Benefits of Authenticity

 - FastCompany: How To Network Your Way To The Top With Vox Media's Callie Schweitzer

 - The Daily Muse: How To Break Into Journalism

-Schweitzer is an award-winning journalist who has been published in TIME, The New York Times, Mashable, The Huffington Post and more.
+Schweitzer is an award-winning journalist who has been published in The New York Times, TIME, The Huffington Post and more.
 Below are some highlights.

 Our social media trails are an incredibly intimate digital diary that we allow the entire world to click through.
 So it’s not surprising that for many of us dating has become performance art, and both our closest friends and our most casual acquaintances have a front row seat.
 This is particularly true for millennials like me who’ve grown up with the idea of having an audience of friends and supporters and expecting instant and constant feedback — whether it’s coming from our mother or a person we once knew at summer camp.
 It’s part of our DNA.
 But it’s hard not to wonder whether that craving for approval from all those far-flung friends is changing the way we bond and interact with the people we love.